-Will Medicare Part D Plans Cover My Drugs?
+Will the Medicare Formulary Cover My Drugs?

 Each Medicare Prescription Drug Plan will have a list of drugs it covers, called the plan’s formulary.
 The formulary is important to you because it will tell you three things: